Sports Injury Doctor Rockville, MD

 What Is Spinal Cord Stimulation?

 Spinal cord stimulators are thin wires and a small pacemaker.
 Essentially, the thin wires, or electrodes, are placed between the spinal cord and the vertebrae in the epidural space.
 The generator is placed underneath the skin, near the buttocks or the abdomen.
 These stimulators allow patients to send electrical impulses using a remote when they feel pain.
 Both the remote and the antenna are outside of the body.
 Traditional spinal cord stimulators replace the sensation of pain with a tingling, which is called paresthesia.

 What is Paresthesia?

 Paresthesia is the familiar feeling of pins and needles when your arm or leg falls asleep.
 This sensation happens due to pressure that’s being placed on the nerve in question.
-Most paresthesia is temporary and resolves after you remove pressure from the affected limb.
-However, paresthesia can feel like numbness, weakness, tingling, burning or extreme cold.
+Most paresthesia is temporary and resolves after you remove stress from the affected limb.
+However, paresthesia can feel like numbness, weakness, tingling, burning, or extreme cold.

 What is Spinal Cord Stimulation Used to Treat?

 Spinal cord stimulation is used the most after nonsurgical pain treatment options fail to provide relief.
 Spinal cord stimulators may treat or manage various chronic pain, and some of those pains include: